 For me, one of the steepest learning curves of self-employment has been honing in on the long-term value in a piece of work before deciding whether or not it’s worth my time.
 A $20 stipend for an article based on a trip I took definitely isn’t reimbursing my cost, but if I play my cards right, having the editor on my contact list and the byline in my portfolio will pay off down the line.
 Whether that’s better pay for a long form feature down the line or a referral to an assignment for someone else, keeping the work train moving is an absolute necessity if you’re going to stay afloat working from your laptop.
 Freelancing is a case study in trickle up economics; work your ass off, strive to get better at what you do, and good things will follow.

 Tip: Finding work can be tough when you’re starting out.
-But among the one-off press releases and 300-word listicle gigs I found myself (sometimes) landing, I managed to secure a contract with a small travel website that I found through Matador Marketplace.
+But among the one-off press releases and 300-word listicle gigs I found myself (sometimes) landing, I managed to secure a contract with a small travel website that I found through the Matador Creators Community.
 While the pay is crap (only 1 cent per word), the publisher came through when I needed an assignment letter to land a press trip and couldn’t get one elsewhere.
 They’re also pretty lax about what I write about, and it has benefitted me more than once to be able to tell a PR rep ‘Yes, I can guarantee coverage.’

 You need to maintain your contacts.